The town of Ballyclare is part of the Borough of Newtownabbey and is situated north of Belfast, Northern Ireland.

 Visits were initially arranged between the two choirs in Germany and Northern Ireland during the early 1980's.

 In 1984 all the choirs, including Hoybraaten Sangforening from Oslo and Laulu Veljet from Hameenlinna in Finland came together in Germany.

 Further gatherings were subsequently held in 1988 at Oslo, 1992 in Belfast and finally during 1995 in Finland.

 Ballyclare choir made its last visit to Germany in 2000 with concerts in Wolfrath and in Dorsten which is twinned with Newtownabbey.
 Another international connection was a visit to Neuchatel, Switzerland during 2009 to meet with another male choir whose late conductor Ian Woods

 was a native of North Antrim.
 Whilst there, the choir participated in three concerts, a church service and enjoyed the many delights that Switzerland

-To begin celebration in it's 80th anniversary year and with a new conductor Paul Briggs and accompanist Sheelagh Greer the choir travelled to Tenby in May 2013, the birthplace of the present choir secretary Dick Grey, and to join forces with the local male choir.
+To begin celebrations in it's 80th anniversary year and with a new conductor Paul Briggs and accompanist Sheelagh Greer the choir travelled to Tenby in May 2013, the birthplace of the present choir secretary Dick Grey, and to join forces with the local male choir.
 Besides participating in a concert, the highlight of the weekend was a chance to hold an informal choral recital in St David's Cathedral, Pembrokeshire.